d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 # Asynchronously Parallel Random Search

-In random search, each new configuration is chosen independent of all the others, and in particular without exploiting observations from any prior evaluation.
-We can easily parallelize random search by running trials concurrently, either by using multiple GPUs on the same instance, or across multiple instances.
+For random search, each new configuration is chosen independent of all the others, and in particular without exploiting observations from any prior evaluation.
+This means we can easily parallelize random search by running trials concurrently, either by using multiple GPUs on the same instance, or across multiple instances.
 Random search exhibits a linear speed-up, in that a certain performance is reached $K$ times faster if $K$ trials can be run in parallel.
-Also, there is no need to synchronize job executions: random search is best run asynchronously distributed.*CA: needs to be explained*
+Also, there is no need to synchronize job executions.
+Instead we can immediately sample a new configuration once an evaluation finished, without waiting on pending configurations.
+This is called asynchronous scheduling.

-Unfortunately, our basic `Tuner` implementation does not cater for distributed scheduling, and we will use **Syne Tune** for that.
+Instead of implementing the complex machinery of distributed job execution, we will use **Syne Tune** which provides us with a simple interface for asynchronous HPO.

 ## Prepare Training Script